TV Tropes Needs Your Help

 - Reapers can also take control of indoctrinated minions, though this plays more like Demonic Possession, leaving Shepard to deal with a super-charged (and glowing) Boss in Mook Clothing.

 - In Tomb Raider (2013), this was how Queen Himiko stayed alive for hundreds of years.
 Whenever her body becomes too old for her she chooses a successor among her handmaidens.
 Then she transfers her soul into the girls body, destroying the original soul in the process.
 However the cycle was broken, when the latest handmaiden comitted suicide during the transfer ritual.
 As a result Himiko was trapped in her previous body which quickly decayed into a horrifying corpse.
 Now very pissed off Himiko causes the storms that keep people trapped on the island, while the solarii cult searches for a new host body.
-As it turns out the perfect replacement happens to be Lara's best friend Alex
+As it turns out the perfect replacement happens to be Lara's best friend Sam.

 - In Relics (an old Japanese computer game by Bothtec), the player character was a shade that could possess various creatures.